 For clubs, Bushwick’s House of Yes is a perennial favorite.
 They host a monthly queer party called Bad Behavior, but all their parties are always a bit queer and always LGBTQ-welcoming.
 Expect costumes, glitter, and disco balls no matter when you visit.
 Same goes for the larger Elsewhere club a few blocks away.

 In south Brooklyn, there’s a monthly queer dance party at Littlefield called Be Cute—a small indie club and event space that also hosts LGBTQ stand-up comedy nights.
-On the popular street 5th Ave in Park Slope, bars Excelsior and Ginger’s are popular LGBTQ clubs (Excelsior more for men and Ginger’s more for lesbians).
+On the popular street 5th Ave in Park Slope, bars Good Judy and Ginger’s are popular LGBTQ clubs.
+Good Judy even hosts regular street fairs on 5th Avenue throughout the summer.
 Other bars in the area like Commonwealth and Branded Saloon regularly host queer events.

 Where to Stay

 One of the first things I learned about Brooklyn when I first moved to the area (besides the fact that finding Brooklyn sublets can be tricky!), is that this borough is BIG.
 Each neighborhood has its own distinct vibe and culture, and getting from one end of the borough to another can often be challenging.

 Part of that is because every subway route in the NYC MTA system goes to Manhattan except the G train.
 So if you’re in the south of Brooklyn looking to get up north, sometime the fastest way is to take a train across the river into Manhattan, change to another line, and head back across the river to north Brooklyn.
 It doesn’t make much sense and so that’s why so many in the borough end up using Uber and Lyft to get around.
 When you’re looking for a Brooklyn hotel, make sure to do some research and make sure you’re in the neighborhood you want to be nearest to.